Travelgate/documentation/kb/account-settings/api-keys.md

 ![apikey_1](https://storage.travelgate.com/kbase/apikey_1.png)

-2. **Copy the API Key Value**: Once generated, copy the Apikey value.
-Remember, this is the only moment when the full Apikey will be displayed, so ensure you store it securely.
+2. **Copy the API Key Value**: Once generated, copy the API key value.
+Remember, this is the only time when the full API key will be displayed, so ensure you store it securely. **The generated API keys are not retrievable**, so if needed, a new one must be created.
+Previously used API keys will remain active.

 ![apikey_2](https://storage.travelgate.com/kbase/apikey_2.png)